 Year 1

-At the start of the year we aim to support children in the transition from the Early Years setting into Year 1 in a gradual, staged approach.
+At the start of the year, we aim to support children in the transition from the Early Years setting into Year One in a gradual, staged approach.
 This allows the children to adapt to new routines during the first half of the Autumn term.
 Initially, we are guided by the principles of The Early Years Foundation Stage approach to learning and then introduce the National Curriculum requirements.
-In Year 1, the children are taught in a more formal structured way but are still encouraged to develop their independent and self-directed learning opportunities within our learning areas.
-These include a role-play area, a small world and construction area, a story corner, a reflection area as well as the outdoor area.
+In Year One, the children are taught in a more formal way but are still encouraged to develop their independence through self-directed opportunities within our classroom environment.